 For these, STAR is not enough.
 Use the clinical response sequence: call for help, stay at bedside, assess the patient, intervene within your scope, notify the physician, and anticipate follow-up orders.

 This framework proves you think like a clinician, not just a storyteller.
 It mirrors the SBAR communication format that hiring managers use themselves.
+The same sequence carries hospital interview questions across departments because every floor scores clinical thinking the same way, even when the patient population changes.

-Reading these frameworks is step one.
-Saying them out loud under pressure is where the skill transfers.
 Clinical scenarios test how you think on your feet, and the only way to build that speed is repetition.
 Practice answering these questions with your voice until the framework disappears and only your clinical instinct remains.

 Motivational questions